The Gypsy Tea Room, Central Avenue, and The Darensbourg Brothers

 See what the area once occupied by the vibrant street life of Central Track looks like now, here.
 The expressway overpass is now planted about where the photo was taken.
-Pan right (east) and look at the blighted area which used to be Dallas’ second downtown.
+It’s a shame this important part of town — in a way it was Dallas’ second downtown — was bulldozed into oblivion.

 Copyright © 2015 Paula Bosse.
 All Rights Reserved.